AdaCore/spark2014/lrm/source/packages.rst

        Initializes    => A
     is                          -- Three abstract state names are declared A, B & C.
                                 -- A is initialized during the elaboration of Y.
-       ...                      -- C is specified as an external input only state -- and cannot appear in an initializes aspect.
+       ...                      -- C is specified as external input only state -- and cannot appear in an initializes aspect.
                                 -- B is not initialized.
     end Y;